(Un)likelihood Training for Interpretable Embedding: Introduction

 The main contribution of this paper is the proposal of unlikelihood training for coherent interpretations of multi-modal features embedded in a common latent space.
-This contribution leads to the proposal of cross-modal representation learning (Fig.~\ref{fig:framwork}) that addresses the problems of missing labels in the training data and the prediction bias due to likelihood training objectives.
+This contribution leads to the proposal of cross-modal representation learning (Fig.~\ref{fig:framwork}) that addresses the problems of missing labels in the training data and the prediction bias due to the likelihood training objective proposed in our previous work (dual-task model \cite{dual_task}).
+With the newly proposed unlikelihood training (Section \ref{Sec:unlikelihood_training}), this journal version extends \cite{dual_task} by devising a new network architecture that decodes both visual and textual embeddings into concepts for coherent interpretations (Section \ref{Sec:cross_modal_video_search}).
+More experiments are conducted to verify the improvement over \cite{dual_task} due to these extensions (Section \ref{sec:ab_study}).
 The outcome is an interpretable latent space that greatly facilitates concept-free as well as concept-based searches.
 The rest of this paper is organized as follows.
 Section \ref{Sec:related_work} summarizes related work.
-Section \ref{Sec:interpreted_emb} first proposes the training objectives of embedding interpretation, and subsequently Section \ref{Sec:ad-hocvideosearch} presents cross-modal representation learning with (un)likelihood training.
+Section \ref{Sec:interpreted_emb} first proposes the training objectives of embedding interpretation, and subsequently, Section \ref{Sec:cross_modal_video_search} presents cross-modal representation learning with (un)likelihood training.
 Section \ref{Sec:experiment} evaluates the proposed work on the MSR-VTT dataset and TRECVid ad-hoc video datasets across seven years of queries.
 Finally, Section \ref{Sec:conclusion} concludes this paper.